Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Show location history/README.md

 3. Create an instance of `AGSSimulatedLocationDataSource` and initialize it with a polyline, and start receiving location updates.
   - NOTE: To track a user's real position, use the default location data source for location display instead.
 4. Specify a `locationChangedHandler` on `AGSLocationDisplay` to handle location updates.
-5. Every time the location updates, store that location, display a point on the map, and re-create the route line.
+5. Every time the location updates, store that location, display a point on the map, and recreate the route line.

 ## Relevant API